indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The circumstances surrounding income and other factors have changed

-• A party has been required to pay more than twenty percent of the amount stipulated by child support guidelines
+• A party has been required to pay more than twenty percent of the amount stipulated by the child support guidelines

 • There are new children born to either parent.

-All under article 16, title 31 of the Indiana codes.
+All under Article 16, Title 31 of the Indiana codes.

 What is Back Child Support in Indiana?